ilsundal/ncollections/README.md

 let tree_set = new TreeSet({ compare_fn : your_compare_fn });
 ```

-A Collection implements the [iteration and iterable protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) so you can easily loop over their elements.
+A Collection implements the [iteration and iterable protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) so you can easily loop over its elements.
 For example:

 ```javascript
 let list = new ArrayList().addAll(1, 2, 3);